atlassian/conartist/README.md

   // configuration is being run in.
   name: string,

   // Whehter or not to overwrite previous values, if supported.
-Overrides the
+Defaults to
-  // `merge` option.
+  // `false`.
   overwrite: boolean,

   // Speicfies how the data should be transformed.
 If this is a function, it